Mehboob786/ModGuard/Readme.md

 # Django Application README

 Welcome to our Django application!
 This application provides endpoints to Check The Harassment Level of single messages and lists of messages Using AI.
+The ModGuard repository introduces a Django-based application designed to evaluate the harassment level of messages using AI technology from Anthropic.
+This innovative tool leverages advanced AI models to analyze text content, identifying potential harassment and enabling proactive moderation measures.
+By integrating Anthropic's AI, ModGuard aims to create safer online environments, facilitating real-time assessment and moderation of user interactions.
+This introduction sets the stage for exploring the application's capabilities, setup, and integration process, emphasizing its role in enhancing online communication safety through AI-driven content moderation.

 ## Table of Contents